peteriz/runnn/README.md

 # RUNNN

-A handy tool for launching python scripts with large amounts of arguments using a more readable yaml file.
+A utility for executing applications with large amounts of arguments from a semantically organized YAML file.

 ## Install